 - New customers only (that is, you’ve never held the account before)

 A common restriction with introductory bank accounts offers is that benefits might only be available to new customers.
 This will stop you from switching to a bank with which you already have an account.
 A limit of one account per customer might also apply.

-Key features to the best bank accounts in Ireland
+What key features do the best bank account in Ireland have?

 - Zero or low fees.
 You don’t want to be stung with high maintenance or transaction fees so search for an account that has low fees, or even better, no fees.